-How to apply for a residence permit for studies at a university or university college
+How to apply for a residence permit for studies in higher education

 You must have applied for and been granted a residence permit before entering Sweden.

-If you are to support yourself with your own funds, you must submit your application no earlier than three months before the date you are applying for a residence permit from.
+If you are to support yourself with bank assets, you must submit your application no earlier than three months before the date you are applying for a residence permit from.
 This is because you will be able to show that you can support yourself close to the beginning of the study time and that your actions will not get too old.
-This does not apply if you will receive a scholarship to cover your means of support.
+This does not apply if you will receive regular income, such as a scholarship.

 You can apply for a residence permit online.
 In most cases you will need to pay a fee.